wolfgarbe/WikipediaExport/README.md

 Sometimes a big text corpus is required for indexing & search testing, benchmarking and other information retrieval tasks.<br>
 The Wikipedia data is ideal because it is large (7 million documents in English Wikipedia) and available in many languages.

 Unfortunately the XML format of the Wikipedia dump is somewhat proprietary and inaccessible.
-WikipediaExport tries to solve this problem by converting the XML dump to plain text or JSON - two formats that can be easily consumed by many tools.
+WikipediaExport solves this problem by converting the XML dump to plain text or JSON - two formats that can be easily consumed by many tools.

 Download wikipedia dump files at: <br>
 http://dumps.wikimedia.org/enwiki/latest/